zdu-strong/transparent-republic/README.md

 No absolute term limits—only performance and public trust matter.<br/>

-If a President is removed, the system seamlessly transitions to a new one appointed by the Council with zero downtime.<br/>
+If the president is removed from office, the system will seamlessly transition to a new president appointed by the council, with no downtime.<br/>

 ### 🔷 7.
 International Transparency<br/>